 4. Alster Arcades

-A poignant and sober monument that pays tribute to the men and young boys of Hamburg that perished in the First World War stands opposite to the Alster Arcades.
-The inscription on one side translates as âForty thousand sons of the city who sacrificed their lives for youâ.
-This monument did not please the Nazis, however, who erected a more belligerent monument in the vicinity of Dammtor station.
+Opposite the Alster Arcades stands a poignant monument that pays tribute to the men and boys of Hamburg who perished in the First World War.
+The inscription reads, “Forty thousand sons of the city who sacrificed their lives for you.”
+The Nazis, however, were displeased with this memorial and erected a more belligerent monument near Dammtor station.

 Fun Fact